-Are additional behaviours now prohibited under this pilot program?
+Are additional behaviours now prohibited under this program?

-No. The identified offences included in this pilot program involve behaviours that are, and always have been, against the law.
+No. The identified offences included in this program involve behaviours that are, and always have been, against the law.
 The Initiative attempts to identify and deter the problem behaviours exhibited frequently in the University District during these specific times of year (and year-round under the Nuisance Party Bylaw).

 If I'm in the University District while the initiative is in effect, should I be worried about getting a summons to court?

 No. If you are in the University District while the initiative is in effect, you cannot be issued a summons unless you are engaged in one of the behaviours outlined in the list of identified offences and disobeying the warnings and direction of police and bylaw enforcement.

-Will the University District Safety Initiative be a permanent program?
+Is the University District Safety Initiative a permanent program?